hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 The second NetCDF variable used for describing the data layout is named `time`, whose shape is determined by a NetCDF dimension also named `time`.
-This variable contains floating point numbers representing, for example, the elapsed days between a reference date and the actual date (see method |Date.to_cfunits| of class |Date| for some examples).
+This variable contains floating-point numbers representing, for example, the elapsed days between a reference date and the actual date (see method |Date.to_cfunits| of class |Date| for some examples).

-As far as we know, the NetCDF-CF convention does not clarify if these time points define the start or the end time points of data measurement intervals (left timestep vs right timestamp).
+As far as we know, the NetCDF-CF convention does not clarify whether these time points define the start or the end time points of data measurement intervals (left timestep vs right timestamp).
 As a surrogate, HydPy inserts an attribute named `timereference` when writing a NetCDF file, with the possible values `left interval boundary` and `right interval boundary` for "interval data" and `current time` for "time point data".
-We advise also adding this attribute when using other tools for writing NetCDF files to be read by HydPy.
+We also advise adding this attribute when using other tools for writing NetCDF files to be read by HydPy.

 The time series are aligned in a (2-dimensional) matrix, with the first axis reflecting